fmorenopino/HeterogeneousHMM/README.md

 HMM
 ===

 Full implementation made on Python, hmmlearn is used just to generate synthetic data to test the model.

+This model works with

+- Gaussian observations.

-This model works with gaussian observations and multiple features per observations.
-Also, to work with multiple sequences is possible (look at "main_multiple_sequences.py" to see an example).
+- Multiple features per observations.

+- Multiple sequences (look at "main_multiple_sequences.py" to see an example).

+Pending:

+-Implementation on missing data.

 Based on the next code and papers: